LuigiClemente/cube_zammad/multitenancy.md

 ADD FOREIGN KEY (id_refeicao) REFERENCES refeicao(id);
 ```

-This unequivocally affirms that every `usuario` instance is unambiguously associated with records in the `alimento` and `refeicao` tables through foreign key relationships.
+This strongly says that each user in the usuario table is directly linked to specific information in the alimento and refeicao tables.
+It's like having a clear connection that ties a user to their related data in these other tables using foreign key relationships.

 ### 2. Data Security Measures: